What Is a Privacy Policy? Everything Businesses Need to Know

 • South Africa’s Protection of Personal Information Act (PoPIA)

 Some of these laws, like the CTDPA and the VCDPA, clearly say you must give users a privacy notice.
-(This is just another name for a privacy policy, as we discussed above.)
+(This is just another name for a privacy policy, as I discussed above.)

 Others provide guidelines you can quickly meet using a privacy policy, like the ten fair principles outlined by PIPEDA.